swxben/docx-template-engine/README.md

 Third party libraries or resources have been included in this project under their respective licenses.

+- The engine uses SharpZipLib [1](http://www.icsharpcode.net/opensource/sharpziplib/) [2](https://github.com/icsharpcode/SharpZipLib) which is GPL with an exception meaning it can be used in commercial closed-source applications.
 - The example project uses [JSON.NET](http://json.codeplex.com/) which uses the [MIT License and is &copy; James Newton-King](http://json.codeplex.com/license).